-The orphanages provide a home for children who vary in age from newborns right up to 18 years old.
-The staff at the orphanages try their utmost to fulfill the basic needs of these children, however, as with any child extra curricular activities are vital for their personal development.
+The centres provide a space for children who vary in age from newborns right up to 18 years old.
+The staff try their utmost to fulfill the basic needs of these children, however, as with any child extra curricular activities are vital for their personal development.
 This is also why music plays such vital role in the school for the blind children; by exposing them to different instruments and volunteers from all over the world the children learn how to adapt and build up important communication skills that are needed when they leave the school.

-The music projects in both the orphanages and the school have been designed to focus on 3 major objectives:
+The music projects in both the centres and the school have been designed to focus on 3 major objectives: